planttheidea/react-statics/README.md

 )(App);
 ```

-**NOTE**: To ensure the values passed override any assigned by other composed decorators, place `statics` last to executë in the composition chain.
+**NOTE**: To ensure the values passed override any assigned by other composed decorators, place `statics` last to execute in the composition chain.

 ## Development